|Preschool||Computers||After School Club|

 Our youngest students are introduced to academics through a full day of developmentally appropriate, hands-on activities that provide engaging opportunities for all learners.
 Students meet in small groups of three or four with the teacher to ensure personalized and differentiated instruction.
 Independent learning is encouraged through center activities that reinforce concepts and stimulate curiosity.
 Under the banner of God’s love, children are met where they are and ushered into the exciting world of education.

-Science and Social Science: Both science and social science are literature based.
-Our social studies program is driven by the calendar.
-Holidays and special events throughout the year are explored and celebrated with an emphasis on American traditions.
-The focus of science is discovering the wonderful world God has created for us.
-Through observation and experimentation, students will study the properties and characteristics of water, plants, animals, insects, the earth, landforms, weather, and seasons.
-Scroll to top
+The focus of science is discovering the wonderful world God has given us.
+Through observation and experimentation, students will study the properties and charactertistics of water, plants, animals, insects, weather, and seasons.

 In the first grade, our days are filled with Language Arts, Math, Bible, Social Studies, History, Geography, and Science.